afellowcorn/sps_framework/docs/Art/Style Guide/cat-sprites.md

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/8812e512-59b7-43fe-b85f-9c62894ea9ff)

-> [!NOTE]
+!!! note
-> Exceptions should only be made in places like corners where erasing a pixel would change the shape in an odd way or make things unclear (often the ears).
+    Exceptions should only be made in places like corners where erasing a pixel would change the shape in an odd way or make things unclear (often the ears).

 Any lineart that goes inside the cat outline should be at **50% opacity** (the ear was an exception in one sprite).
 They should be used very sparingly- only in places where the shape/pose of the cat would look odd and unclear otherwise or to give the sprite depth, aka helping you see what is at the front and what is at the back. **Otherwise they should be left out.** Very small line extensions can be used inside the sprite if it looks good.